Stomach pain in the morning has many possible causes, from mild and temporary digestive problems to more serious gastrointestinal conditions.

 Pelvic inflammatory disease (PID) is an infection that affects a person’s ovaries, uterus, fallopian tubes, and cervix.
-According to the Office on Women’s Health, about 5% of women in the U.S. have PID, and it is most common in women aged 15-24.
+According to the

 The most common symptom is a pain in the lower abdomen.
 Other symptoms include fever, unusual vaginal discharge, and pain when having sex or urinating.
 It can cause severe complications if not treated promptly.